Mission: Impossible – Dead Reckoning Part One: Filming

-In December 2020, during filming in London, an audio recording of Cruise shouting at two production crew members for not following the COVID-19 rules on set was released online.
-Cruise was likened to his character Les Grossman from the 2008 film Tropic Thunder as a result.
+In December 2020, during filming in London, an audio recording of Cruise shouting at two crew members for not following COVID-19 protocols on set was released online.
+Cruise was likened to his character Les Grossman from Tropic Thunder (2008) as a result.
 The response from the general public and that of many celebrities was supportive, suggesting that his tone and seriousness were warranted given the extreme circumstances and burden of ensuring production not be halted again.
 On December 28, 2020, Variety reported that the film would conclude principal photography at Longcross Film Studios in the United Kingdom, with production shifting from Warner Bros.
 Studios, Leavesden.
-In Longcross, which is in Surrey in south-east England, productions were allowed to continue under strict COVID-19 protocols.
-In February 2021, filming concluded in the Middle East and the crew would return to London for "finishing touches".
+In Longcross, which is in Surrey in southeast England, production was allowed to continue under strict COVID-19 protocols.
+In February 2021, filming concluded in the Middle East and the crew returned to London for "finishing touches".

-On April 20, 2021, filming commenced in the small village of Levisham, North Yorkshire, North Yorkshire Moors Railway, for a sequence set in the Alps in Switzerland with a train going 60 mi an hour through a bridge being blown up, as a reference to the climactic train wreck scene in the 1926 silent film The General.
+On April 20, 2021, filming commenced in the small village of Levisham, North Yorkshire, at North Yorkshire Moors Railway, for a sequence set in the Alps in Austria with a train going 60 mi an hour toward a bridge being blown up, as a reference to the climactic train wreck scene in the silent film The General (1926).
 In August 2021, filming commenced in Birmingham at the city's Grand Central shopping centre, with Cruise and Atwell spotted by onlookers.
 In September 2021, the film's gaffer Martin Smith confirmed on Instagram that principal photography had officially wrapped.

+Other locations for the movie included a terminal still under construction at the Abu Dhabi airport and various sites in the Italian cities of Rome (including the 20-minute-long car chase) and Venice.

+Filming for the parachute and speed flying sequence took place in the Lake District over the Buttermere Valley in the summer of 2021 and 2022.
+The fells of High Crag and Robinson were used as launching points for shooting the speed flying scene, with landings taking place near the shore of the nearby lake.
+The train scene with the motorcycle jump was shot in Norway, with the fight scenes agreed on with the Norwegian government.